1) IEP Developed on = Meeting Date

 Placement can be revised to reflect the new placement without a meeting IF:

-a) the student's new school building is the building s/he would otherwise attend if not disabled; AND
+a) the new location is the location s/he would attend if not disabled; AND

-b) the student's IEP can be implemented as written in the new school building.
+b) the student's IEP can be implemented as written in the new location.

 The LEA must notify the parents of its decision to implement the current IEP in the new school building by providing the parent a copy of the IEP and the new notice of placement.